Cst2989/neciudan-dev-new/src/content/post/speaking-at-tech-confrences.md

 Once the event date is approaching, the conference will typically open its CFP (call for papers), where speakers can submit their proposals.
 The CFP is usually a Google Form or a page on a speaker submission platform.

+The most comprehensive list of conferences and their CFPs can be found on <a target="_blank" href="https://confs.tech/">Confs.tech</a>.

 ## Quick intro on Sessionize

 There are speaker platforms like <a target="_blank" href="https://sessionize.com">Sessionize</a> and <a target="_blank" href="https://papercall.com">Papercall<a/>, where you create a profile, create your talks, and, based on your topics, they will recommend conferences to you.